pqrkchqps/diehard-dot-fund-school/facilitators_guide/underway.md

 Successful collaboration often depends on biting off the right size pieces in the right order.

-You can apply a ‘project management’ mindset to facilitation, designing for questions like:
+You can apply a “project management” mindset to facilitation, designing for questions like:

 * * What are the dependencies (what’s the critical path, which things need to be done first to enable other things)?
 * What’s the most important bits to focus on?
 What can be left out?